What does a cook do?

 - Follow good housekeeping procedures.

-- Read the material safety data sheet (MSDS) for any hazardous product that you use and follow recommended safety precautions.
+- Participate in WHMIS education and training.
+Read the material safety data sheet (MSDS) for any hazardous product that you use and follow recommended safety precautions.